 The Women of the ELCA (also known as the Lutheran Church Women or LCW) is one of the most active service and social groups at Grace Lutheran.
 The LCW meets the second Tuesday of the month from September thru June.
 However, to say the LCW only meets once a month does not tell the whole story.
 In between meetings, there are group get togethers, telephone calls, and much individual work to pull together all the activities they sponsor.
 Two of the larger activities are the annual Cookie Walk (where Christmas Cookies are baked, donated, and sold by the pound to raise funds for church activities) and the Shore Medical Center baby shower (where new baby outfits and supplies are provided and given for the babies of disadvantaged mothers).
-The LCW also sponsors the Annual Christmas Dinner for members and friends of the church.
-Red stockings are used to raise funds for charitable gifts.
+The LCW also sponsors the annual Christmas at Sea donation drive for the Seaman's Institute, Port Newark.
+Red stockings are also used to raise funds for charitable gifts.
 In the past, the red stocking fund raiser has benefitted Operation Support our Troops andThe Atlantic Riding Academy for Handicapped Children.
+The WELCA's newest project is to collect new hats, gloves, and scarves for students in the Somers Point School District.

 Grace Stitchers meet during the week to have fun socially and to make useful items to help others.
 Examples of their work include: knitted hats and mittens for Native American children; lap robes for the Vineland Veterans Home; and hats blankets, botties, and mittens for the LCW's Annual Baby Shower for Shore Medical Center.
 Grace Stitchers meet on Fridays from 10:30 a.m. to noon in the Church Lounge.
 Come join us!